 If you have ever had trouble mastering buttercream then this page is for you!
 This is the ultimate step by step guide to making the best buttercream icing.
 Everything you wanted to know about making buttercream- from flavoring it, to piping, to making it.

-So many buttercream questions.
+So many frosting questions.
 So little time.
 So I figured wouldn’t it be super helpful to have all the answers to your questions in one handy dandy spot?
 Yea I thought so too.
-That’s why I created this ultimate guide to creating the best buttercream icing page for you.
+That’s why I created this ultimate guide for you.

 So let’s dive in shall we.